Mary Casey Jacob, PhD

 LIWP Executive Committee

-Dr. Mary Casey Jacob, PhD, is professor of psychiatry and obstetrics and gynecology, and senior associate dean for faculty affairs, at the University of Connecticut (UCONN) School of Medicine.
-She received her PhD in counseling psychology from the University of North Carolina at Chapel Hill in 1989 after completing an internship in Health Psychology at the Veterans Administration Medical Center (VAMC) in West Haven, Conn., and was an ELAM fellow in 2005/2006.
+Jacob is professor in the Departments of Psychiatry and Obstetrics and Gynecologyat the University of Connecticut (UCONN) School of Medicine.
+She received her PhD in counseling psychology from the University of North Carolina at Chapel Hill in 1989 after completing an internship in Health Psychology at the Veterans Administration Medical Center (VAMC) in West Haven, Conn., and was an ELAM fellow in 2005-06.
 Her clinical activities and research were in the area of chronic pain management at the VAMC in West Haven, Conn., until 1991.
 Since then her clinical activities have been in reproductive psychology and her research has been in the area of coping and adaptation to infertility.

 Within the clinical domain, Jacob developed UCONN services for women with chronic pelvic pain and served as one of three faculty members who developed a very successful donor egg program at the Center for Advanced Reproductive Services.

-Within the domains of administration and faculty affairs, Jacob chaired a Joint School of Medicine and School of Dental Medicine Councils’ Task Force on Women’s Pay Equity that resulted in parity pay increases for a significant number of women.
-She has actively led parts of the LCME self-study process over two cycles, successfully led an effort to write completely new Bylaws for the UCONN School of Medicine, and implemented the new bylaws and now oversees their operations.
-She has also chaired or been a member of searches for new faculty members and department chairs.
+Within the domains of administration and faculty affairs, Jacob chaired a Joint School of Medicine and School of Dental Medicine Councils' Task Force on Women's Pay Equity that resulted in parity pay increases for a significant number of women.
+She has actively led parts of the LCME self-study process over two cycles, successfully led an effort to write completely new bylaws for the UCONN School of Medicine, and implemented the new bylaws and now oversees their operations.
+She has also chaired or been a member of searches for new faculty members, department chairs and the dean of the School of Medicine.

-Within Division 38 (Health Psychology) of APA, Jacob has served in various capacities.
-Most recently, she has been an abstract reviewer for the 2006-2012 annual meetings and was the poster session chair in 2007.
+Within Div.
+38 (Health Psychology) of APA, Jacob has served in various capacities.
+Most recently, she has been an abstract reviewer for the 2006-13 annual meetings and was the poster session chair in 2007.
 She is a founding member of the APA LIWP Executive Committee and chairs the Admissions Committee.
-She is also a core faculty member of the Faculty Leadership Academy organized by the Department of Pediatrics at Columbia University.
+She is also a core faculty member of the Faculty Leadership Academy organized by the department of pediatrics at Columbia University.

-Jacob was the recipient of the Timothy B. Jeffrey Award for Outstanding Contributions to Clinical Health Psychology awarded by Division 38 of the APA in 2006 and the recipient of a certificate of recognition for “Generations of Women Moving History Forward,” awarded by the Women’s History Program at the University of Connecticut Health Center in 2007.
+Jacob was the recipient of the Timothy B. Jeffrey Award for Outstanding Contributions to Clinical Health Psychology awarded by Div.
+38 (Society for the Psychology of Women) of the APA in 2006 and the recipient of a certificate of recognition for "Generations of Women Moving History Forward," awarded by the Women's History Program at the University of Connecticut Health Center in 2007.